Blake Hoffarber: High school

 Blake was a three-time all conference selection in high school where he played for Hopkins High School.
 In April 2007, Hoffarber was awarded the title of Minnesota Mr. Basketball, an annual award given to the state's top senior for his play over the course of his high school career.

 Hoffarber is best known for a highlight reel shot during the championship game of the 2005 Minnesota State High School Basketball Tournament.
 With his Hopkins High School Royals trailing by two in the waning seconds of the state championship game, Hoffarber had a loose ball fall into his hands after he was knocked to the ground.
 While sitting on the floor of the Target Center, Hoffarber launched an 18-foot shot that went in, sending the game to a second overtime where the Royals eventually prevailed.
 Hoffarber won the 2005 Best Play ESPY Award for the shot, beating out Tiger Woods' birdie chip at the Masters Tournament.
-He was also featured on the Today Show in New York City with Matt Lauer, where he repeated the same shot from his seat again, in which the Today Show donated $10,000 to a charity in Florida in his name.
+He was also featured on the Today Show in New York City with Matt Lauer, where he repeated the same shot from his seat again, for which the Today Show donated $10,000 to a charity in Florida in his name.

 Hoffarber helped the Royals to another state championship during his junior year in 2006 when they beat the Robbinsdale Cooper Hawks in the championship game.
 Hoffarber's high school coach was his uncle, Ken Novak, Jr.